Prayopavesa: Conditions and rules

-Committing Prayopavesa is bound by very strict regulations.
+Performing prayopavesa is bound by very strict regulations.
 Only a person who has no desire or ambition left, and no responsibilities remaining in life, is entitled to perform it.
 The decision to do so must be publicly declared well in advance.
-Ancient lawmakers stipulated the conditions that allow Prayopavesa; they are one's inability to perform normal bodily purification, death appears imminent or the condition is so bad that life's pleasures are nil, and the action is done under community regulation.
+Ancient lawmakers stipulated the conditions that allow prayopavesa; they are one's inability to perform normal bodily purification, death appears imminent or the condition is so bad that life's pleasures are nil, and the action is done under community regulation.

 Examples

-It was when the king Parikshit was observing Prayopavesa that the Bhagavata Purana was narrated to him by the sage Shuka, son of Vyasa.
+Parikshit is described to have observed the prayopavesa when the Bhagavata Purana was narrated to him by the sage Shuka, son of Vyasa.

-In 1967 Swatantryaveer Vinayak Damodar Sawarkar died of Prayopavesa.